Learn about the history behind our county, its people, places and events. These exhibits are new and ongoing.

 the passage of Prohibition, and the deadly side of bootlegging and

-Other ongoing exhibits also include the Military History exhibit, the Cheska Doll and Buggy Collection, "Ellensburgh Aflame!" (a look at the 1889 fire), local business history, recreation and sports.
-Our exhibits also include many interactive components, such as a working rotary telephone relay system, wooden toys, and a train set.
+Other ongoing exhibits also include the Military History exhibit, the Cheska Doll and Buggy Collection, "Ellensburgh Aflame!" (a look at the 1889 fire), local business history, recreation and sports, and more.
+Our exhibits also include many interactive components, such as a working rotary telephone relay system, wooden toys, rocks and minerals, and a train set.